GladysAssistant/v4-website/docs/integrations/netatmo.md

 You will also be able to find devices in your possession that are not yet compatible with Gladys.
 ![Netatmo Integration - Discovery - Non-Compatible](../../static/img/docs/en/configuration/netatmo/en-netatmo-integrations-discovery-device-unknown.jpg)

-You can request support for these devices through the "Propose this device" button, which will take you to the Github page to directly create an issue request with the properties of the new device.
+You can request support for these devices through the `Suggest this device` button, which will take you to the Github page to directly create an issue request with the properties of the new device.
 :::warning
 Do not forget to replace sensitive data such as the device ID, house ID, room ID, or hub ID.
 :::

 ![Netatmo Integration - Discovery - Github Issue](../../static/img/docs/en/configuration/netatmo/en-netatmo-issue-github-device-unknown.jpg)

-### Step 3: "Devices" Tab
+### Step 3: `Devices` Tab

 In the `Devices` tab, you will find the added devices with their characteristics, including their connection status ![Netatmo Integration - Device Connection Status OK](../../static/img/docs/en/configuration/netatmo/netatmo-integrations-devices-state-connection-ok.jpg) or ![Netatmo Integration - Device Connection Status NOK](../../static/img/docs/en/configuration/netatmo/netatmo-integrations-devices-state-connection-nok.jpg) and the battery level.

 ![Netatmo Integration - Netatmo Devices](../../static/img/docs/en/configuration/netatmo/en-netatmo-integrations-devices.jpg)
 #### 1) Assigning a Room

 To display a device on the dashboard, you must first assign it to a room.
-Select it from the following dropdown menu, then click on the "Save" button:
+Select it from the following dropdown menu, then click on the `Save` button:

 ![Netatmo Integration - Netatmo Device - Select Room](../../static/img/docs/en/configuration/netatmo/en-netatmo-integrations-devices-selected-room.jpg)

 #### 2) Modifying Features

 For now, you can only change the display name of the device.
-Soon, you will also have access to an "Edit" button, allowing you to modify the display names of features that will appear on the homepage.
+Soon, you will also have access to an `Edit` button, allowing you to modify the display names of features that will appear on the homepage.
 Moreover, some features will be able to be displayed in different ways.

 ## Road Map - Service Evolution Forecast